Brian-ED/raylib-apl/README.md

 # ⎕NA problems

-### Solved
-`⎕NA` can't return `F4`, it formats them incorrectly on Linux.
+Functions that `⎕NA` outputs can't return `F4`, it formats them incorrectly on Linux.
 Instead, give a struct in a pointer that C modifies.

-### Unsolved
 argument of type `>U8` is ignored, but you still need to give ⎕NA the input type.

-# TODO
-Use `:require ../parse-raylib-apl/setup.apln` syntax for doing proper imports relative to the file rather than current directory.

-Auto pad stuff on APL side.
+Solved by just having a wrapper function in APL that passes `⍬`.

 ### Examples to make
 Sound visualization example.